h294liu/h294liu.github.io/research.md

         <img src="{{ site.baseurl }}/assets/img_research/topic3.jpg" alt="Descriptive Alt Text">
     </div>
     <div class="text-container">
-        <h4 id="paragraph1">Enhancing Hydrologic Forecasting and Risk Management</h4>
+        <h4 id="paragraph1">Enhancing Hydrologic Forecasting</h4>
         <p>
         We develop machine learning models to improve flow forecasting.
 We integrate hydrologic and hydraulic models to enhance flood mapping.
-Furthermore, our research places a strong emphasis on uncertainty quantification.
+Furthermore, our research places a strong emphasis on uncertainty.
 We work to quantify the observational uncertainties in flow and meteorological data, and develop methods to incorporate these uncertainties into hydrologic modeling and forecasting.
         </p>
     </div>
 </div>